karolina-chl/ScientificComputing_Set2/README.md

 5. **Run Simulations**: You can run the simulations using either script entry points, general function usage, or by directly modifying and running the source file functions.

-    - **Using Script Entry Points**: Use the provided script entry points to run the simulations.
-The following script entry points run different simulations depending on parameters definied in their script files:
+    - **Using Script Entry Points**: Use the provided script entry points to run different simulations depending on parameters defined in their script files:

         ```sh
-        gray_scott_script # Runs a the Gray-Scott model and outputs the result
+        gray_scott # Runs a the Gray-Scott model and outputs the result
         single_run_dla # Runs the single general DLA model and outputs a multi-step growth/diffusion plot
         optimal_omega # Runs an optimal Omega calculation for the DLA model and outputs the result
-        many_runs_hist = "scripts.many_runs_hist:main" # Runs many DLA simulations and outputs the result
+        many_runs_hist # Runs many DLA simulations and outputs the result
-        script_monte_carlo_sim_multi = "scripts.script_monte_carlo_sim_multi:main" # Runs a specified number of Monte Carlo Random Walk DLA simulations for a range of sticking probabilities
+        monte_carlo_multi # Runs a specified number of Monte Carlo Random Walk DLA simulations for a range of sticking probabilities
-        script_monte_carlo_single = "scripts.script_monte_carlo_single:main" # Runs a single Monte Carlo Random Walk DLA simulation and outputs the results
+        script_monte_carlo_single # Runs a single Monte Carlo Random Walk DLA simulation and outputs the results
         ```

     - **Using General Function Usage**: Alternatively, you can run the scripts directly.
 For example, to run a single Monte Carlo simulation, modify and run: